Borito/RoyalCommands/README.markdown

 ### About the developer

 My name is Kyle Clemens.
-I run a cracked [Minecraft server](http://royalcraf.tk) at royalcraf.tk, write (currently) three different plugins: RoyalCommands, RoyalChat, and RoyalMisc.
+I run a cracked [Minecraft server](http://royalcraf.tk) at royalcraf.tk, write (currently) four different plugins: RoyalCommands, RoyalChat, RoyalMessages, and RoyalMisc.
 RoyalMisc is only available on RoyalCraft.

 I currently attend school and hope to continue learning Java to better this plugin.